theo-armour/agenda/3-2-sflprs/julia-morgan-building/speech-theo/2025-03-22-speech-theo-2.md

 What do you send to someone you love on Valentines Day?
 A dozen roses.

-In designing this home for women in need, Julia Morgan wrapped them—and us—in a quiet message of safety, comfort, and love.”
+In designing this home for women in need, Julia Morgan wrapped them — and us — in a quiet message of safety, comfort, and love.

 The panels with three roses?

-Three roses stand for the three words "I love you."
+Three roses often stands for three words "I love you."

 Guess what?
 It works.